 Some topics are negatively received in the Chinese culture.
-It is recommended to avoid displaying elements such as blood, skeletons, skulls and drugs and any bad behaviours including sexual, drinking, gambling and others.
+It is recommended to avoid displaying elements such as blood, skeletons, skulls, and drugs and any bad behaviors including sexual, drinking, gambling, and others.
 Politics is also a sensitive topic along with defaming the Chinese government.
 All these topics need to be avoided to avoid being banned from the app stores.

-If you want to learn more about how AppTweak can help you with the localization process, don’t hesitate to look at our 5 Steps to Boost App Downloads with Localization or start a 7-day free trial!
+If you want to learn more about how AppTweak can help you with the localization process, don’t hesitate to look at our Step-by-Step Guide to Boost App Downloads with Localization or start a 7-day free trial!